tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 Moving A Child
 ----------------

-``POST /uri/$DIRCAP/[SUBDIRS../]?t=rename&from_name=OLD&to_dir=TARGET[&to_name=NEW]``
+``POST /uri/$DIRCAP/[SUBDIRS../]?t=move&from_name=OLD&to_dir=TARGET``

  This instructs the node to move a child of the given directory to a different directory, both of which must be mutable.
 The child can also be renamed in the process.
-The to_dir parameter can be either the name of a subdirectory of the dircap from which the child is being moved (multiple levels of descent are supported) or the writecap of an unrelated directory.
+The to_dir parameter should contain the name of a subdirectory of the dircap from which the child is being moved (multiple levels of descent are supported), unless the file is to be moved to an unrelated directory.
+In the latter case, this can be specified by passing a target_type=uri argument and the target URI in to_dir=.
+If the target is the name of a subdirectory, this can be signified by passing target_type=name.
+A new name for the child can also be specified using the to_name= parameter.

  This operation will replace any existing child of the new name, making it behave like the UNIX "``mv -f``" command.
 The original child is not unlinked until it is linked into the target directory.

 Other Utilities